-Written by: Hot Tub
+Written by: Vyxorin

 How Much Power Does a Hot Tub Use?